consoledotdev/home/content/research/mars.md

 title: "How will the internet work on Mars?"
 date: 2021-06-07T12:00:00+00:00
 draft: true
-summary: An exploration of interplanetary networking.
+summary: An exploration of interplanetary networking, how it costs $1bn to put YouTube on Mars, and why Ethereum is better than Bitcoin as a Mars currency.
 type: research
 isSelected: mars
 customStyle: true